MartiZu/Help-dev-app/README.md

   - Next.js is used for server-side rendering, optimizing performance and SEO.

 - **Jest Testing:**
-  - Testing was a stretch goal and will be the next thing to be implemented with Jest.
+  - Testing was a stretch goal and will be the next thing to be implemented starting with unit testing - Jest.

 - **Tailwind CSS Styling:**
   - Tailwind CSS was adopted for a streamlined and utility-first approach to styling.
   - The use of Tailwind allowed for rapid development without compromising design flexibility.
+  - Web only application during the project, adapted for mobile use after the project ended.

 ## Learning Experience